burnflare/libclang-experiments/auto_code_injection_using_clang.md

 	                    }
 	                }

-Using a for loop to run through all the initial tokens in the range until we meet a `{`.
+Using a loop to run through all the initial tokens in the range until we meet a `{`.
 We want to insert our injection code into the token right after the `{` token, so I'm using a `next` bool here to keep state of that.

 					else {
 	                    CXFile file;